ropensci/jstor/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

 * This is a fix adressing changes in the current release of dplyr (v1.0.0)

-The links in the vignettes are correct and work when used in a browser, as in the last release.
+Checking on R-hub fails for windows at the moment, but I believe this is unrelated to this package (installation issue within the tidyverse).